 If the analog emulation plugin you’re using isn’t doing this but distorts instead, you can simulate it by still increasing the input and reducing the output.

-This is going to sound a little different from plugin to plugin so try multiple to find one that sounds best for the signal you’re working on.
+This is going to sound a little different from plugin to a plugin so try multiple to find one that sounds best for the signal you’re working on.

 Usually, when we set our release time or other compressor settings, these parameters remain the same throughout the entirety of the master; however, automation opens up a lot of possibilities.